feudor2/hypernym_masked_discoverer/README.md

 * filter + generator (_language model for mask-filling_)

 ### Generator: FastText
 The most appropriate vector generator for this task is FastText [2], because it is designed to operate with subwords: using subword embeddings it can readily get representation for a previously unseen word.
 I trained the FastText model (FT) with the `gensim` library on 20% of texts from the UMBC Webbase corpus [3] used in SemEval-2018.
+The corpus is available at [CodaLab](https://competitions.codalab.org/competitions/17119#learn_the_details-terms_and_conditions).

 The picture below shows the training process (comparing CBOW and Skip-Gram algorithms).
 The output was filtered with nltk's WordNet corpus, and the rest of candidates were evaluated.
 Model performance was monitored via MAP@15 metric, and it reached its peak at the 10th text.
 The resulting score turned out to be higher than that of the largest model pretrained by the fasttext's authors (see `crawl-300d-2M-subword` at https://fasttext.cc/docs/en/english-vectors.html).
 The pretrained model predictions are included in the full dataset file.